Billund, Denmark: History

 In 1942, during the Nazi German occupation of Denmark in World War II, the old Lego factory was destroyed by fire, but a new one was immediately erected.
 In 1946, the railway track from Grindsted was extended to the Lego factory.
 In the same year, the Lego company purchased a plastic moulding machine from an English company.
 Plastic Lego bricks were first released from the factory in 1949 and near the end of the 1950s wooden toys had fallen out of favour.

-The 1950s brought a recession to Billund with the closing of the railroad.
-In response to the growing poverty, the Billund Housing Association was founded and created affordable housing as well as a retirement home.
+The 1950s saw a continued growth in the town's population, which had risen from 249 residents in 1930 to 418 by 1950.
+This growth resulted in further expansion of the town with the construction of detached houses.
+In addition, Billund Housing Association was founded and, in 1953, created the first affordable housing on Ole Kirks Vej and Tværvej.
+In 1957, the railway station was closed.

-Lego created a large park north of town with a playground, outdoor scene, toboggan hill and a man-made lake in 1959.
-In 1964 the Billund Airport was inaugurated, first as the Lego Group's private airport, and was later opened for other uses.
+In 1961, the old village school was expanded by joining it with a modern school building to form Billund School.
+In 1964, Billund Airport was inaugurated and opened to the public.
+It had been originally built as a private airfield by Lego.

 Legoland Billund opened on 7 June 1968 and received 3,000 visitors on its opening day and 625,000 in its first year.
 It was the only Legoland until 1996, when other Legoland theme parks were built in Carlsbad, California, and Günzburg, Germany.
-Billund again began to experience growth.
+The Esso Motor Hotel, which is now the Legoland Hotel, was designed by Ole Hagens Tegnestue and built in 1968.

+Between 1970 and 2006, Billund's population rose sharply to 6,020, driven by production at the Lego factories and offices and by the increasing number of tourist hotels.
+Several companies in the aviation industry also opened.

 In 2010, a partnership of organisations that began with the Lego Foundation and the municipal government founded the Capital of Children, which provides opportunities for children to participate in community projects and holds an annual Children's General Assembly.
 In 2020, Billund was the first town in Denmark to be designated as a UNICEF Child Friendly City, which demonstrates a commitment to the UN Convention on the Rights of the Child.